 - Each condo unit pays for .75 ERU ($6.23) monthly.

 We charge commercial accounts in two ways: based on the number of ERUs for their impermeable property size, plus a monthly fee of $50.89 for each Catch Basin.
 Catch basins are underground holding tanks where stormwater is collected when it rains.
 The visible part of the catch basin is the grate on top of the basin.
+Below the surface, an outlet pipe carries stormwater from the catch basin to the wastewater treatment plant.

 Notice of rate review